 How long does a lesson last?
 A lesson lasts approximately one hour for ages 7 and up and approximately 45 minutes for ages 2-6.
 A lesson will consist of learning how to groom and tack up your horse, Approx. 30 minutes of 'in the saddle' instruction and then how to untack and cool off your horse.

 Do I have to Show?
 No, Horse Shows are not mandatory.
 You are welcome to just take lessons.
-However, we do offer participation in shows throughout the year for students that wish to be a part of our show team.
+Many of our riders love their weekly lessons and do not wish to show.
+However, we do offer participation in some shows throughout the year for students that wish to be a part of our show team.
 Horse Shows are a lot of fun and a great way to be rewarded for your improvement as a rider.

 Do I have to jump?
 No, we offer flat work classes for all ages.
 When you are ready to show you will show in the flat category.
 If you do not wish to jump please let us know so that we can cater your lesson appropriately.
 Young riders will not begin to jump until the instructor is confident in their ability and skill level.
 We do not push students to perform feats they are not ready for.
 We believe that mastering the basics are the most important part of a riders lesson program.

 What type of rider are you?

 Beginner - The rider with lots to learn.

 Advanced Beginner - The rider that can start, stop, turn, trot, low rails

 Pleasure Rider - You have the basics.
 But, just want to improve.

 We have been blessed with some exceptional school horses!
 The Three Crowns Farm staff will pair you with the best lesson horse(s) to suit your ability.
 You may use your own horse for lessons or one of ours.